-In order to turn a profit, the company charges a service fee ranging from 6-14% (average fee is 7.1%).
+In order to turn a profit, the company charges a service fee of 5%.

 Because it buys and resells properties at an incredibly high volume, Opendoor is able to mainly relatively thin margins on each sale, relying on its fee and market appreciation to turn a profit.